mikeyliang/GeoPenguin/README.md

 <br>

 This is where GeoPenguin can help and promisingly reduce the rates of daily coronavirus infections.
 Our solution, GeoPenguin, is a healthcare and reminder application that emphasizes a default list of health reminders (during a pandemic) as well as personal supplies you don’t want to forget through an efficient and simple notification system.
-Along with some geofencing and basic distance calculations, (Team Name) can detect if a student is leaving their primary housing residence and remind them if they’ve forgotten anything they have written on the list.
+Along with some geofencing and basic distance calculations, GeoPenguin can detect if a student is leaving their primary housing residence and remind them if they’ve forgotten anything they have written on the list.
 GeoPenguin’s functionalities sum up to tailor some of the problems students have on a day to day basis: forgetfulness, the cautious environment caused by the pandemic, and the inaccessibility to use a car on Campus to access the location feature on the IOS Reminder App.

 <br>